 - Key messages and talking points, as well as messengers

-- Internal communication approach that ensures consistency in messaging across all departments/disciplines
+- An internal communication approach that ensures consistency in messaging across all departments/disciplines

 - Crisis communications plan